Updated: June 14, 2018

 - Remain using recycled R22 and burn through costs like it’s the ozone layer.

-The best option is to get a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
+The best option is to get a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
 Service Experts Heating & Air Conditioning has lots of financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
-New AC equipment will also be more efficient and present you superior comfort, helping to decrease your energy costs.
+New AC equipment will also be more efficient and present you superior comfort, helping to lower your energy costs.

-You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
+You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
 While this sounds like a nice alternative, the expense of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
 You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely available.

 The good news